Chart Color Schemes

 Population growth drivers in Mareeba are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Mareeba's population was around 12,677 as of November 2025.
-This reflects an increase of 852 people since the 2021 Census, which reported a population of 11,825 people.
-The change is inferred from the estimated resident population of 12,602 from the ABS as of June 2024 and an additional 168 validated new addresses since the Census date.
-This level of population equates to a density ratio of 26 persons per square kilometer.
-Over the past decade, Mareeba has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 46.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Mareeba's population is around 12,732 as of Feb 2026.
+This reflects an increase of 907 people (7.7%) since the 2021 Census, which reported a population of 11,825 people.
+The change is inferred from the estimated resident population of 12,602 from the ABS as of June 2024 and an additional 186 validated new addresses since the Census date.
+This population level equates to a density ratio of 26 persons per square kilometer, providing ample space per person.
+Mareeba's 7.7% growth since the 2021 census exceeded the SA3 area (7.4%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 46.4% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, hence proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort are applied where utilised.
-Moving forward, an above median population growth of Australia's regional areas is projected, with Mareeba expected to grow by 2,430 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 18.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, an above-median population growth for Australia's regional areas is projected, with the area expected to grow by 2,430 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 18.1% in total over the 17 years.

 Frequently Asked Questions - Population